 Group submissions can be enabled along with anonymous grading, but instructors and TAs will not have the ability to add group members.
 Students will be able to add and edit groups as normal.

-Instructor-uploaded assignments with anonymous grading enabled
+Managing instructor-uploaded assignments with anonymous grading enabled